aryarocx2004/advanced-module-1/README.md

 #### getRandomKeyType Function:

 This function uses the hash of the previous block to generate a random key type (KeyType).

-To obtain the hash of the preceding block, use blockhash(block.number - 1).
+To obtain the hash of the preceding block, we use the blockhash(block.number - 1).

-The hash is transformed into an unsigned integer (uint).
+This transforms th  hash into an unsigned integer (uint).

-Next, the key type is ascertained using the outcome: KeyType matches to 0.One to KeyType in bronze.Then two to KeyType and silver.Gold.
+Next, we acertain the key type using the outcome:

+1. KeyType matches to 0.

+2. One to KeyType in bronze.

+3. Then two to KeyType and silver.Gold.

 ```